shaunlebron/how-we-made-a-game/devops.md

 version for any reason (e.g. undoing changes, searching for bugs).
 It also allows me to sync it to other locations for distributing and redundant backups.

-This is a preview of the `gitk` command, a history visualizer:
+This is a preview of the `gitk` tool, which is a visual tool for navigating and performing operations on the history of your data.
+I never use it but it makes a better visual than a terminal screenshot!

 ![gitk](img/gitk.png)

-#### Analytics
+#### Visualizing my work habits

-Another benefit of tracking development is that I can perform some analytics on my project history.
+Another benefit of tracking development is that I can perform some analytics on my project history to see my work behavior.

 This is a visualization of the number of code commits I made each day:

 ![git-heatmap](img/git-heatmap.png)

-This graph is really interesting to me, because I can see how much work I accomplished in May after quitting my job to work full-time on the game.
-You can see that I burned out pretty hard in June because I worked almost every single day in May.
+This graph is really interesting to me, because I can see how gung-ho I was in May after quitting my job to work full-time on the game.
+You can see that I hardly took any breaks until I burned out pretty hard in June.

-I can also visualize the time distribution of my commits.
-You can see I stayed up pretty late, and I came in pretty late to work on Mondays because i was apparently getting some last minute work done in the mornings.
+It's also very interesting to look at the days of the week and hours of the day that the commits were made.
+Below you can see what eventually led to me quitting my job.
+I was working on the game in the mornings before commuting to my job, and after work in the evenings and really late at night.
+I'll write more about this erratic work schedule in a later chapter.

-__before I quit my job__
+This is before I quit my job:

 ![git-punchchard-before](img/git-punchcard-before.png)

-__after I quit my job__
+This is after I quit my job:

 ![git-punchchard-after](img/git-punchcard-after.png)